My rating: 5 of 5 stars

 “George had turned at the sound of her arrival.
 For a moment he contemplated her, as one who had fallen out of heaven.
 He saw radiant joy in her face, he saw the flowers beat against her dress in blue waves.
 The bushes above them closed.
 He stepped quickly forward and kissed her” (p 73).

-And, later back in England at Windy Corner, it is this young god who instructs the clergyman Mr. Beebe on the essence of reality and philosophy:
+Later back in England at Windy Corner, it is this young god who instructs the clergyman Mr. Beebe on the essence of reality and philosophy:

 “I have reflected.
 It is Fate.
 Everything is Fate.
 We are flung together by Fate, drawn apart by Fate—flung together, drawn apart.
 The twelve winds blow us—we settle nothing” (p 136).

-And by story’s end, as Lucy finds herself torn between Cecil and George, Fate steps in with the solemn words from her old friend Mr. Emerson, who sits by the fire.
+By story’s end, as Lucy finds herself torn between Cecil and George, Fate steps in with the solemn words from her old friend Mr. Emerson, who sits by the fire.
 Together she and he wait out the rainstorm in the clergyman’s private room while Lucy’s mother prays in the chapel nearby:

 “If only [Lucy] could remember how to behave!